cdmerchant13/anchorpoint/README.md

 This project follows a specific design system based on a patriotic red/white/blue color scheme inspired by the American flag.
 Refer to `DESIGN_SYSTEM.md` for detailed information on colors, typography, spacing, and component styles.

+### CSS Implementation

+The styling system has been recently updated to resolve CSS loading issues:

+- **Global CSS**: Created `src/styles/globals.css` with Tailwind imports and CSS custom properties
+- **Layout Integration**: Updated `src/app/layout.tsx` to import global CSS for all pages
+- **Tailwind Configuration**: Modified `tailwind.config.js` to recognize CSS custom properties
+- **PostCSS Configuration**: Updated `postcss.config.js` to include Tailwind CSS processing

+This ensures the design system colors are properly applied across all pages and resolves the greyscale display issues that were occurring during testing.

 ## Deployment

 To deploy the application: